Vaginal Dilators for Radiation Therapy

 About Vaginal Dilators

 After radiation treatment to the pelvic area, scar tissue begins to form in the vagina and the tissue becomes less elastic and dry.
 There may be some shrinking of the vagina and vaginal opening.
-Scarring of the vaginal tissue result in "adhesions, or areas where scar tissue forms, sealing the sides of the vaginal together.
+Scarring of the vaginal tissue results in adhesions, or areas where scar tissue forms, sealing the sides of the vagina together.
 This can make it difficult for the doctor to perform vaginal exams and makes sexual intercourse difficult and uncomfortable.

 A vaginal dilator is a smooth plastic or rubber cylinder, similar in shape to a tampon.
-It is about 6 inches in length and comes in three different widths.
+It is about 6 inches in length and comes in different widths.
 The vaginal dilator works by stretching the scar tissue that has formed in the vagina.
-This helps to make intercourse more comfortable, but also to make physical exams by your physician more comfortable as well.
-It is recommended that you use the dilators for the rest of your life, as scarring can occur at any time after treatment.
+This helps to make intercourse more comfortable, but also to make gynecological exams by your provider more comfortable as well.
+It is recommended that you use a dilator for the rest of your life, as scarring can occur at any time after treatment.

 Use and Care of Your Dilator